edouardmisset/my-learning-curve/docs/setup/Computer/setup.md

 ![P10k 'Interactive' Configuration](https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/configuration-wizard.gif)

-A good overview of the terminal setup can be found here: [HowToGeek](https://www.howtogeek.com/362409/what-is-zsh-and-why-should-you-use-it-instead-of-bash/)
+A good overview of the terminal setup can be found here: [HowToGeek](https://www.howtogeek.com/362409/what-is-zsh-and-why-should-you-use-it-instead-of-bash/#install-oh-my-zsh)

 ### Aliases

 Aliases are shortcuts for other terminal commands.

-The simplest way to see all the available aliases on your system
+The simplest way to list all the available aliases on your system

 ```sh
 alias
 ```

 Usually there will be lots of them.
-You can show specific aliases using the pipe and `grep`.
+You can search for specific aliases using the pipe operator  `|` and `grep`.
-For example

 ```sh
 alias | grep git